|

 Suntory Whisky and Kakubin Highball, the beginning of Japanese whisky

-japan Whiskey There is a name that comes to mind first when you think of it.
+japan Whiskey There is a name that comes to mind first.
 It is Suntory.
-Since establishing Japan's first malt whisky distillery in 1923, Suntory has become the very history of Japanese whisky for over a century.
-By reinterpreting techniques learned in Scotland to suit the refined palates of the Japanese people, it has grown into a brand loved by whisky enthusiasts around the world today.
+Japan's first malt in 1923 Whiskey Since establishing its distillery, Suntory has become the very history of Japanese whisky for over 100 years.
+Reinterpreting techniques learned in Scotland to suit the refined palates of the Japanese, today the world Whiskey It has grown into a brand loved by enthusiasts.

 In this article, from the background of Suntory whisky's birth to the Kakubin Highball, which has become Japan's national drink, and Yamazaki, Hakushu, Chita Distillery and various Blended Let's take a detailed look at the lineup.